Ramesses III prisoner tiles

-The Ramesses III prisoner tiles are a collection of Egyptian faience depicting prisoners of war, found in Ramesses III's palaces at Medinet Habu (adjacent to the Mortuary Temple at Medinet Habu) and Tell el-Yahudiyeh.
+The Ramesses III prisoner tiles are a collection of Egyptian faience depicting prisoners of war, found in Ramesses III's palace at Medinet Habu (adjacent to the Mortuary Temple at Medinet Habu) and Tell el-Yahudiyeh.
 Large numbers of faience tiles have been found in these areas by sebakh-diggers since 1903; the best known are those depicting foreign people or prisoners.
 Many were found in excavated rubbish heaps.

 They are considered of significant historical and ethnographical interest, given the representation of neighbouring populations during the Twentieth Dynasty of Egypt (1189 BC–1077 BC).

 Most are in the Egyptian Museum in Cairo, as well as the Museum of Fine Arts, Boston.

 Description

 Location and size

 Tiles were found in 1870 at Tell el-Yahoudieh and in 1903 in Medinet Habu.
 Those of Tell el-Yahoudieh are larger, with a width of circa 10.5 cm, whilst those are Medinet Habu fall into two groups 30 × 7 cm and 25 × 6.5 cm.
 All the tiles are rectangular, with a base thickness of 1.0–1.2 cm, and together with the relief sculpture of the people, the total thickness is 1.8–2.0 cm.

 The Medinet Habu prisoner tiles were originally located in three rectangular cells on either side of the palace doorways, each of 30.5 cm in height and 8 cm in width.

 In all the tiles, the prisoners are shown standing up.
 In some tiles, the soles of the prisoners' feet rest on the ground; in others they may be interpreted as running or hanging.
 The prisoners' arms are often tied, and in other tiles a white and black rope with acorns at the ends is shown around the neck.